New hire checklist: A step-by-step guide to onboarding employees in Costa Rica [2024]

 • Verify their work permit status.
 Whether hiring someone locally or transferring an employee to Costa Rica, you must verify the team member's ability to work legally in the country.
 Those not citizens or permanent residents must obtain a residence and work permit to work in Costa Rica.

 • Send the employment contract.
-A verbal offer is not allowed in Costa Rica, so you must create a legally compliant offer letter or employment contract.
+A verbal offer is usually not allowed in Costa Rica, so you must create a legally compliant offer letter or employment contract.
 There are strict labor law requirements to follow overseen by the Ministry of Labor and Social Security when putting together an offer letter.

 • Protect your company with a non-disclosure agreement.
-Generate a legally-compliant NDA that clearly identifies the parties involved and the confidential information.
+Generate a legally compliant NDA that clearly identifies the parties involved and the confidential information.
 The agreement must be in writing and signed without coercion before the first day.

 • Order all required devices.
-Purchase a computer for the new employee, and before their first day, configure and give access so the new hire can log in without issue on their first day.
+Prepare a computer for the new employee, and before their first day, configure and give access so the new hire can log in without issue on their first day.
 Use Rippling's hardware feature to make onboarding, inventory, and offboarding seamless.

 • Set up any software or apps.
 Along with a computer, add the new hire to all the necessary software and apps your company uses with the app manager.
 Since Costa Rica's primary language is Spanish, ask the new hire if they'd like their technology in Spanish or English to make them more comfortable.